pcm32/k8s_demo/embassy_demo/README.md

 ### Job execution and shared file system

+From here, I will execute everything from our W4M VM, on our EMBASSY Cloud.
+We need to get out of the Galaxy/W4M default Python development environment.

 ```bash
 deactivate
 ```
-to get out of the Galaxy/W4M default virtualenv.

 So, to execute that first step of the Uppsala example workflow, we would first need to somehow upload the data "somewhere", that would be our shared filesystem: